shoyebinamdar/hotel-automation/README.md

 ##How to Run

 * Clone this repository on your local machine
-* Open the project as a gradle project (on IDE of your choice)
+* Open the project as a gradle project (preferrably on IntelliJ)
+* Enable annotation processing (This is required because I have added some Lomboka annotations)
 * Build and run